 Upon initial recognition, the Group can elect to irrevocably classify its equity investments which are not held for trading as equity instruments designated at FVTOCI.
-The classification is determined on an instrument-by-instrument basis.
+The classification is determined on an instrument-byinstrument basis.

-Gains or loss recognized in other comprehensive income on these financial assets are never recycled to profit or loss.
+Gains or losses recognized in other comprehensive income on these financial assets are never recycled to profit or loss.